-How to manage Seasonal Depression with therapy
+How to Manage Seasonal Depression with Therapy

 As the days grow shorter and the temperature drops, many people find themselves grappling with a silent and often overlooked adversary: seasonal depression.
 Also known as Seasonal Affective Disorder (SAD), this form of depression typically occurs during the fall and winter months, when daylight becomes scarce and the weather takes a colder turn.
 This blog aims to shed light on the challenges of seasonal depression, offering not only an understanding of its impact but also practical solutions to combat its effects.